ctrese/MobileExample-iOS-NativeIssuesListApp/README.md

 ### Predix Mobile SDK for iOS -- Native App Example

 While the Predix Mobile environment was created with hybrid apps in mind, it is possible to create a completely native iOS experience with the Predix Mobile SDK for iOS.
-This examples shows a similar issues-tracking system like the [Sample app] but uses a native UI instead of web/hybrid one.
-This technique can be used to create entire iOS apps, or components of larger native/hybrid apps where a particular native look and feel are desired, for performance reasons, or anything else you can imagine.
+This example shows an issues-tracking app that is similar to the [Sample app], but it uses a native UI instead of web/hybrid one.
+You can use this technique to create entire iOS apps, or components of larger native/hybrid apps where a particular native look and feel are desired, for performance reasons, or anything else you can imagine.

 This sample demonstrates a number of techniques, including creating database views, calling services from native Swift code, and using properties from the webapp document to determine what native components to load.

 #### Example Setup

-This example requires some sample data imported into your development Predix Mobile space.
-This data, an app.json and a webapp.json file can be found in the _setup_ directory with this repo's root.
+For this example, you must import some data into your development Predix Mobile space.
+This data, an _app.json_ and a _webapp.json_ file can be found in the _setup_ directory in this repo's root.

-For your convienence, two scripts have been provided to quickly get you started:
+For your convienence, two scripts are provided to quickly get you started:
-* set-pm-host.sh : Adds your pm server as the default in the app's Settings bundle.
+* _set-pm-host.sh_ : Adds your pm server as the default in the app's Settings bundle.
-* pm-setup.sh : Publishes the webapp.json, defines the app.json, and imports the data.json files to your Predix Mobile space
+* _pm-setup.sh_ : Publishes the _webapp.json_, defines the _app.json_, and imports the _data.json_ files to your Predix Mobile space

 From the command line type these commands: